 We were persistent and managed to get a decent connection.
 Below is the image of a Spider-Man trying to pull away Namecheap VPN client from the screen.

-All attempts to get into other libraries failed.
+All attempts to get into libraries other than the US failed.

 What’s good for the goose is good for the gander, and a VPN that can break Netflix’s geo-restrictions like this is also recommendable for a service such as Kodi, wherein users find it difficult to use certain repositories or add-ons.